 “Correct mistakes immediately” has saved Linda millions of dollars over her trading career.

-Linda has her four core profit centers that work for her — but that doesn’t mean she stops refining her old edges and at the same time searching for new ones.
+Linda has the four core profit centers that work for her — but that doesn’t mean she stops refining her old edges and at the same time searching for new ones.

 She is constantly scrutinizing and scouring around for new and improved approaches — the markets force you to continuously adapt or die.